bangaloresolutionshub/essbase/Lab15/LabGuide15.md

 # Lab 15: Advanced Essbase Feature functionalities

+## Introduction

+This lab shows the advanced feature functionalities of Essbase.

 ## Part 1 - Data Load to Cube

 DataCorp IT group stores data in an Oracle Data warehouse that is being used to normalize the data.
 The IT group extracts data in flat files on a regular basis.